-Yes.
-When there is relative motion between the lifted object and the boom tip, a snap load will occur, increasing DAF and potentially lead to unacceptable high peak loads.
-Cranemaster® will work as a shock absorber, efficiently removing these snap loads, reduce DAF and improve safety.
-Typically, this enables our clients to conduct such lifts in higher waves, thereby increasing the operational weather window.
+Yes, utilization of a Cranemaster® unit will have an effect on peak loads for lifts in air.
+When there is relative motion between a lifted object and the boom tip, a snap load will occur.
+As a consequence, the dynamic amplification factor (DAF) will increase and potentially lead to unacceptable high peak loads.
+A Cranemaster® unit will work as a shock absorber, efficiently removing these snap loads, and as a result reduce DAF and improve safety.
+Typically, this will enable you to conduct such lifts in higher sea states, and thereby increasing the operational weather window.

 No, as passive Cranemaster® units rely on external forces to reduce motion, it will have no impact on the movements of free hanging objects in air.